daggys1/springboot-csrf/README.md

 # springboot-csrf
-Adds csrf protection to a webapp specially for forms
+Adds csrf protection to a webapp specially for form posts
+* used spring-security